-According to the Water Research Foundation, approximately 13% of indoor water use is lost due to leaks (approximately 18 gallons per home per day)9.
-According to the EPA, this is over a trillion gallons per year nationwide10.
-According to the USEPA, average household's leaks can account for more than 10,000 gallons of water wasted per home every year, and ten percent of homes have leaks that waste 90 gallons or more per day.11 Unlike any other leak detection system on the market, Flo's proprietary technology identifies all leaks, leaks as small as a single
+According to the Water Research Foundation, approximately 13% of indoor water use is lost due to leaks (approximately 18 gallons per home per day).
+According to the EPA, this is over a trillion gallons per year nationwide.
+According to the USEPA, average household's leaks can account for more than 10,000 gallons of water wasted per home every year, and ten percent of homes have leaks that waste 90 gallons or more per day.
+Unlike any other leak detection system on the market, Flo's proprietary technology identifies all leaks, leaks as small as a single

-7 FloProtect was provided to the Test Group at no charge

-8 The Flo by Moen device ships with a one-year manufacturer warranty included with the standard purchase of the product.
-9 Water Research Foundation, 2016 ; Residential End Uses of Water V2, 2016 drop of water per minute behind a wall, or as large as a pipe burst or major slab leak.
+&lt;sup>7 FloProtect was provided to the Test Group at no charge drop of water per minute behind a wall, or as large as a pipe burst or major slab leak.
 The system empowers customers to repair those leaks and daily designates homes as "leak free".
 If a leak is detected, Flo helps residents identify the underlying leak or vulnerability, and fix the problem.
 In the event of a pipe burst or water left running, Flo can notify homeowners (via text, push notification, email and phone call) and can automatically shut off the water without the homeowner taking action.
 Common types of leaks found in the home are faulty toilet flappers, dripping faucets, and other leaking valves.
 These types of leaks are often easy to repair yet go undetected.